My logo

 Response

 I looked at a few options, and even asked Generative AI to come up with some ideas.
 The tree image stuck, so I created my own abstract version.
-Declarative, of course, with my own code for a simple SVG image file.
-(But shown here as PNG, to make sure the font is right.)
+Declarative, of course, with my own code for a simple SVG image file (shown here as PNG, to make sure the font is right).
+See my Brand assets for various versions.

 Serendipity?